AMANDLA! WOMEN TO WATCH EDITION

-Legal Adviser-Rule of Law, Commonwealth Secretariat
+Legal Adviser-Rule of Law, Commonwealth Secretariat, UK.

 I am an avid reader and as a child, I was concerned about and disturbed by injustice, unfairness and deception depicted in books and later films and TV shows.
 Things came to a climax when aged 9, I read the abridged version of William Shakespeare’s Merchant of Venice.
 Portia’s impersonation of Bellario, the Doctor of Laws to save Antonio left an indelible mark on me and I resolved to become a Doctor of Laws.
 I describe myself as a rule of law systems architect who seeks to design interventions against the injustice and unfairness in society.

 What is your proudest professional moment thus far?

 My proudest professional moment was being in a position to shape national, regional or global rule of law policy and at times avert crises.
 I have been honoured to positively and directly influence the lives of people as a UN peacekeeper, something that few public international lawyers have experienced.

 Looking back, what is one decision/action you would have done differently?

 Looking back, there is no significant professional decision/action I would have taken/done differently, because I endeavour to understand the environment within which I am operating, including the mandate and the resources that I have available.
 Anything I would have done differently would be captured during project monitoring and evaluation.

 Share some major professional challenges you have faced, or continue to face as a woman in law.